Welcome to your go-to guide on Classic Dashboard Widgets!

 Media Exposure

-The Media Exposure Widget is our most commonly used Widget, giving you the ability to analyze how much media coverage a particular search is getting over a selected time period.
+The Media Exposure Widget is our most commonly used Widget.
+It allows you to analyze the media coverage a particular search is getting over a selected time period.

 You can have multiple search inputs in this Widget, as well as the ability to perform year-over-year analysis.

-This Widget is particularly useful when trying to analyze the volume of media coverage your organization receives in comparison to the amount of social coverage you receive, like in the example below:
+This Media Exposure widget is particularly useful when trying to analyze the volume of media coverage your organization receives in comparison to the amount of social coverage you receive, like in the example below:

 Share of Voice

-Need to provide insight into how much media coverage your brand or product gets compared to the competition?
-Use the Share of Voice Widget!
+If you need to provide insight into how much media coverage your brand or product gets compared to the competition, Share of Voice is the widget to use.

 Potential Reach